nullstare/ReiLua/API.md

 Get max value for each pair of components

-- Failure return false
 - Success return Vector3

 ---

 > result = RL.Vector3Barycenter( Vector3 p, Vector3 a, Vector3 b, Vector3 c )

-Compute barycenter coordinates ( u, v, w ) for point p with respect to triangle ( a, b, c )
+Compute barycenter coordinates (u, v, w) for point p with respect to triangle (a, b, c)
 NOTE: Assumes P is on the plane of the triangle

-- Failure return false
 - Success return Vector3

 ---